WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 ## Reducing Current with a PWM Signal

-In order to "pulse" an LED, that is; gradually dim it on or off, you'd either need a complicated circuit, or use a Pulse-Width-Modulation (PWM) signal.
+In order to "pulse" an LED, that is; gradually dim it on or off, you'd either need a complicated circuit, or use a Pulse-Width-Modulation (PWM) signal:

+![PWM 50% Duty Cycle](../Support_Files/PWM_50p_DutyCycle.svg)

-PWM is a way of controlling voltage digitally to emulate an analog signal, in which instead of either being at `HIGH` or `LOW` such as `3.3V` or `0V`, it can actually have an intermediate value such as `1.6V`, by rapidly turning it off and on.
+PWM is a way of controlling voltage digitally to emulate an analog signal, in which instead of either being at `HIGH` or `LOW` such as `3.3V` or `0V`, it can actually have an intermediate value such as `1.6V`; by rapidly turning it off and on.
 Because of the inertia of electrons and the latency of the P-N junction change, the LED actually "sees" a voltage that is an average of the `ON`/`OFF` value:

-![PWM 50% Duty Cycle](../Support_Files/PWM_50p_DutyCycle.svg)

-A PWM signal generated by Meadow is a square wave.
-The two key parameters available to control it are the _frequency_ and the _duty cycle_.
+A PWM signal generated by Meadow is a _square_ wave and the two key parameters available to control it are the _frequency_ and the _duty cycle_.

 In the above diagram, the time where the signal is high is the same as the time where the signal is low.
-The percentage of time the signal is on (high) is called the duty cycle.
-So, in the above, the signal is high 50% of the one cycle and so the duty cycle is 50%.
-Therefore, the voltage is `1.6V`.
+The percentage of time the signal is on (`HIGH`) is called the duty cycle.
+In the above illustration the signal is high 50% of each cycle and therefore the duty cycle is 50%.
+Consequently, the average voltage of the signal is 50% of `3.3V`, or `1.6V`.

-To lower the voltage, we typically reduce the duty cycle:
+To lower the voltage, we typically reduce the duty cycle (amount of time `ON`):

 ![50% and 25% Duty Cycle](../Support_Files/PWM_50p_v_25p_DutyCycle.svg)

-In the above diagram, the frequency is the same in both cases (note how the rising edges of the signal are aligned to the same point in time).
+In the above diagram, the frequency is the same in both cases; note how the rising edges of the signal are aligned to the same point in time.
 However, the lower signal is high for only 25% of the time compared to 50% for the upper trace.

 ### Frequency and Flicker